30 Second Summary:

 Some of the systemic reasons for panting in cats include:

-- Respiratory Health Problems: The feline respiratory system has two parts, the upper and lower respiratory system, where in the upper respiratory tract, nasal blockage and unusual growths such as tumors etc can leave a cat with breathing difficulty.
+- Respiratory Health Problems or Infection: The feline respiratory system has two parts, the upper and lower respiratory system, where in the upper respiratory tract, nasal blockage and unusual growths such as tumors etc can leave a cat with breathing difficulty.
 Similarly, in the lower respiratory tract, an abnormal exchange of gases, edema and specific problems such as asthma may leave a cat with shallow breathing and panting.
 Other factors like pressure over chest and diaphragmatic hernia may leave a cat with lesser respiratory space, thus to inhale more air, a cat may pant heavily.

 - Hematological Health Problems: Health problems related to blood, like severe anemia, reduced ferrous or Iron levels in the blood and poisoning with Carbon Monoxide may also cause respiratory stress in cats, which means that an anemic and/or poisoned cat needs more effort and oxygen to fulfill the needs of the body.
 Thus, the cat pants heavily to inhale excessive air rapidly.

 - Cardiovascular Health Problems: Diseases of the heart, vessels and whole vascular system may cause lethargy and intolerance in cats.
 Similarly, parasitic diseases such as a heartworm infestation may also disturb the cardiovascular – pulmonary mechanism, thus such cats may pant heavily and may die with the most minor symptoms being panting.
+Some Cat breeds and older cats are prone to heart disease or congestive heart failure.

 - Neurological Health Problems: The respiratory mechanism of a cat is fully controlled by a specified “Respiratory Center” in the hind brain.
 If this respiratory center is in stress, or is damaged for any reason, like head trauma, pressure, tumors etc, this may induce a false respiratory impulse, which leaves a cat with shallow breathing and panting.